rbatis/rbatis.io/docs/v4/README.md

 impl Intercept for MyInterceptor {
     /// task_id maybe is conn_id or tx_id,
     /// is_prepared_sql = !args.is_empty(),
+    ///
+    /// if return None will be return result
+    /// if return Some(true) will be run next intercept
-    /// if return Ok(false) will be return data. return Ok(true) will run next fn before(
+    /// if return Some(false) will be break fn before(
         &self,
         _task_id: i64,